HAS explained: 9 core components, how JAKIM audits and grades it (A-D), MYeHALAL digital requirements, and the most common implementation failures.

 A Halal Assurance System is not a document.
 Understanding that distinction, and building a system that genuinely reflects how your organisation operates, is what HAS compliance actually requires.

-A Halal Assurance System (HAS) — or Sistem Jaminan Halal (SJH) in Bahasa Melayu — is a documented management system that governs how an organisation controls, monitors, and maintains the halal integrity of its products and operations.
+A Halal Assurance System (HAS) — or Sistem Jaminan Halal in Bahasa Melayu — is a documented management system that governs how an organisation controls, monitors, and maintains the halal integrity of its products and operations.
 Under MHMS 2020, every medium and large organisation seeking JAKIM certification (SPHM — Sijil Pengesahan Halal Malaysia) must establish and maintain a functioning HAS.

 The core principle of HAS is continuous assurance — not periodic demonstration.
 Your HAS must be operational every day, generating records that prove it, not assembled ahead of a scheduled inspection.